jhuttner/rtcommit/README.md

 ## Dependencies for optional XMPP (IM) component.

 * [xmpppy](http://xmpppy.sourceforge.net/), a Python implementation of the XMPP protocol.
 You'll know it works when you can import 'xmpp' from the Python shell.
-You will get warnings.
+It will chirp a bit about deprecated modules:
 		>>> import xmpp
 		/usr/local/lib/python2.6/site-packages/xmpppy-0.5.0rc1-py2.6.egg/xmpp/auth.py:24: DeprecationWarning: the sha module is deprecated; use the hashlib module instead
 		/usr/local/lib/python2.6/site-packages/xmpppy-0.5.0rc1-py2.6.egg/xmpp/auth.py:26: DeprecationWarning: the md5 module is deprecated; use hashlib instead
 		>>>

 * An XMPP credentials file in your home directory.
 Your port may be 5222.
 For help getting the client and server info, ask your server guys.
 		# ~/xmpp-config.json